hpssjellis/inappbrowser-pgb-helloworld/README.md

         <access />            - a blank access tag denies access to all external resources.
         <access origin="*" /> - a wildcard access tag allows access to all external resource.

  did not work.
-Or at least all links went to the internal browser, which I think happens even if you do not have the inappbrower installed at all
+Or at least all links went to the internal phonegap browser, which I think happens even if you do not have the inappbrower installed at all

  Done Jan 10, 2014

+ Presently not seeing this behaviour at all.
+Either I do not use the plugin and all webpages go to the internal phongap browser or I use the plugin and all links to the installed device (Chrome on my phone)

+ target: The target in which to load the URL, an optional parameter that defaults to _self.
+(String)

+_self: Opens in the Cordova WebView if the URL is in the white list, otherwise it opens in the InAppBrowser.
+_blank: Opens in the InAppBrowser.
+_system: Opens in the system's web browser.